Home ยป Salad ยป Simple German Potato Salad

 Do You Serve German Potato Salad Hot or Cold?

-This potato salad is best served warm but is delicious at room temperature too.
+This potato salad is best served warm, but is delicious at room temperature too.

 Reheating German Potato Salad

-While this salad can absolutely be eaten cold, just as my guys when they find it in the refrigerator, it’s most delicious when warm.
+While this salad can absolutely be eaten cold, just as my guys do when they find it in the refrigerator, it’s most delicious when warm.

-To reheat, transfer the salad to an oven-safe baking dish, cover with foil and place in a 325-degree oven until heated through; about 30 minutes.
+To reheat, transfer the salad to an oven-safe baking dish, cover with foil, and place in a 325-degree oven until heated through, about 30 minutes.

 You may want to drizzle additional olive oil over the top as the potatoes tend to absorb the dressing over time.